dusjagr/RandeChistli/README.md

 ## Credits

-Developed by Marc Dusseiller (dusjagr) at RandeLab.
+Developed by Marc Dusseiller (dusjagr) at RandeLab, building upon the Gär Lämpli project and NEO Coconut platform created by the global open hardware community.